How does RPA work?

 Of course, this does depend on the incoming data being complete, accurate and correctly formatted.
 However, the robot should also be able to recognize if this is not the case - for example, if any essential details are missing - in which case it can email the original sender back requesting the right data.
-This prevents any mistakes that may arise as the result of user error.
+This prevents any mistakes that may arise as a result of user error.

 How to use RPA in everyday business

-In order for RPAs to be effective, it is important that firms ensure some measure of standardization in their data to make it as easy as possible for the robot to interact with it.
+In order for automated processes to be effective, it is important that firms ensure some measure of standardization in their data to make it as easy as possible for the robot to interact with it.
 For instance, in the invoicing example above, the best solution is to require employees to fill in a specific form when they have a request, which has been designed explicitly to integrate with the RPA.

 Of course, speeding up the process of creating financial information is far from the only work to which an RPA can be tasked.
 Some other key departments where this technology can be particularly useful include customer service, HR, IT and business operations.

 For instance, customer care departments may be able to use an RPA to retrieve an individual's profile or billing history without an agent having to search for it in different places, while HR teams may be able to use one to review job applications in the hiring process and filter out those that do not meet certain requirements.